patoline/patoline/src/decap/doc/Parsers.typ

 ###

-Where ##position## is the type you want to use to represent position. the two first arguments of ##locate## will be the buffer and position at the beggining of the text being parsed and the to last argument give the information at the end.
+Here ##position## is the type you want to use to represent positions. the two first arguments of ##locate## will be the buffer and position at the beggining of the text being parsed and the two last arguments give this information at the end.

-You may use the following function from the input module to convert position to the data type use by the lexing module:
+You may use the following function from the ##Input## module to produce positions using the data type provided by OCaml's ##Lexing## module:

 ### OCaml